 Now Croakie can do a super high jump!
 Homework Help ✎

 The first time he performed his new super-high-jump routine, he did three super-high jumps and then hopped five feet.
 The second time, he did only two super-high jumps and then hopped six feet.
 Both times, he covered the same distance.
-His attempts are shown in the diagram below.
+His attempts are shown in the diagram at right.

 How far does Croakie travel in one super-high jump?
 Explain or show how you know.